Wade Boggs

-Wade Anthony Boggs (born June 15, 1958) is an American former professional baseball third baseman.
-He spent 18 seasons in Major League Baseball, primarily with the Boston Red Sox.
-He also played for the New York Yankees (1993-1997) and the Tampa Bay Devil Rays (1998-1999).
-He won the 1996 World Series with the Yankees over the Atlanta Braves.
+Wade Anthony Boggs (born June 15, 1958), nicknamed "Chicken Man", is an American former professional baseball third baseman.
+He spent 18 seasons in Major League Baseball (MLB), primarily with the Boston Red Sox.
+He also played for the New York Yankees (1993–1997), winning the 1996 World Series with them, and finished his career with the Tampa Bay Devil Rays (1998–1999).

 Boggs became the 23rd player to reach 3,000 career hits.
-His hitting in the 1980s and 1990s made him a perennial contender for American League batting titles.
-He is 33rd on the list of career leaders for batting average among Major League Baseball players with a minimum of 1,000 plate appearances and has the highest ranking of those still alive.
-Boggs was elected to the Red Sox Hall of Fame in 2004 and the Baseball Hall of Fame in 2005.
+His hitting in the 1980s and 1990s made him a perennial contender for American League batting titles, winning 5 in 6 years from 1983 to 1988.
+His .328 career batting average is the highest of any living former player.
+Boggs is part of the Red Sox Hall of Fame and the Rays Hall of Fame, and he was elected to the National Baseball Hall of Fame in 2005 in his first year of eligibility.

 With 12 straight All-Star appearances, Boggs is third only to Brooks Robinson and George Brett in number of consecutive appearances as a third baseman.
 In 1997, he ranked number 95 on the Sporting News list of the 100 Greatest Baseball Players.
 Boggs, a 1976 graduate of Plant High School in Tampa, Florida, resides in the Tampa Palms neighborhood of Tampa.